Multiplication algorithm: Further improvements

-In 2015, Harvey, Joris van der Hoeven and Lecerf gave a new algorithm that achieves a running time of $O(n\log n \cdot 2^{3\log^* n})$, making explicit the implied constant in the $O(\log^* n)$ exponent.
+In 2014, Harvey, Joris van der Hoeven and Lecerf gave a new algorithm that achieves a running time of $O(n\log n \cdot 2^{3\log^* n})$, making explicit the implied constant in the $O(\log^* n)$ exponent.
 They also proposed a variant of their algorithm which achieves $O(n\log n \cdot 2^{2\log^* n})$ but whose validity relies on standard conjectures about the distribution of Mersenne primes.
 In 2016, Covanov and Thomé proposed an integer multiplication algorithm based on a generalization of Fermat primes that conjecturally achieves a complexity bound of $O(n\log n \cdot 2^{2\log^* n})$.
 This matches the 2015 conditional result of Harvey, van der Hoeven, and Lecerf but uses a different algorithm and relies on a different conjecture.
 In 2018, Harvey and van der Hoeven used an approach based on the existence of short lattice vectors guaranteed by Minkowski's theorem to prove an unconditional complexity bound of $O(n\log n \cdot 2^{2\log^* n})$.

 In March 2019, David Harvey and Joris van der Hoeven announced their discovery of an O(n log n) multiplication algorithm.
 It was published in the Annals of Mathematics in 2021.
-Because Schönhage and Strassen predicted that n log(n) is the ‘best possible’ result Harvey said: “... our work is expected to be the end of the road for this problem, although we don't know yet how to prove this rigorously.”
+Because Schönhage and Strassen predicted that n log(n) is the "best possible" result, Harvey said: "... our work is expected to be the end of the road for this problem, although we don't know yet how to prove this rigorously."

 Lower bounds

 There is a trivial lower bound of Ω(n) for multiplying two n-bit numbers on a single processor; no matching algorithm (on conventional machines, that is on Turing equivalent machines) nor any sharper lower bound is known.
+The Hartmanis–Stearns conjecture would imply that $O(n)$ cannot be achieved.
 Multiplication lies outside of AC0[p] for any prime p, meaning there is no family of constant-depth, polynomial (or even subexponential) size circuits using AND, OR, NOT, and MODp gates that can compute a product.
 This follows from a constant-depth reduction of MODq to multiplication.
 Lower bounds for multiplication are also known for some classes of branching programs.